School of Health Professions Catalog

 The Master of Clinical Nutrition Coordinated Program is granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

 The Doctor of Physical Therapy Program is accredited by the Commission on Accreditation in Physical Therapy Education.

 The Master of Physician Assistant Studies Program is accredited by the Accreditation Review Commission on Education for the Physician Assistant.

 The Master of Prosthetics-Orthotics Program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the National Commission on Prosthetic & Orthotic Education.

-The Radiation Therapy Program is accredited by the Joint Review Committee on Education in Radiologic Technology.
+The Master of Radiation Therapy Program is accredited by the Joint Review Committee on Education in Radiologic Technology.